sanjaychowdary48/adidas-sales/README.md

-adida sales visualization using excel and tableau
+adidas sales visualization using excel and tableau